metacommunities/metacommunities/publications/jcult_econ_nov16/log.md

 - still doing a lot of pfaffing with reveal, impress.js -- playing with presentation formats.
 That's because it's hard to do what I need to do .. which is bring in the stuff on configurative numbers ...
 - maybe would be good to bring in the configurative number stuff much later as 'the answer.'
 - got the part of the manuscript introducing the event -- reintroduced it in terms of ensembles, and git itself as vcs.
 Add a new json event and used some of the existing text to describe
-- TODO: bring in the section that describes the relation between the event and the capital number.
+- DONE: bring in the section that describes the relation between the event and the capital number.

 ## Fri 9 Dec 09:55:55 GMT 2016
 - moving to th Github data challenges and visualizations, etc.